TangYiChing/TranPathDSP/PaperFigures/README.md

 # This folder contains codes used to generate figures in the Paper.

-## use the jupyter notebook under each folder to run the codes.
+Please refer to jupyter notebooks for details

 Note: you need to unzip files with .zip extention before running the Python codes.